sauln/mapper-presentation/slides.md

 ### - Now what?
 ]
 .right-column[
+Sooo much hype.. but it's really so big

+Processing power for computers will double every two years.

 LOTS of data and LOTS of processing power... two essential ingredients, no recipe.
 ]